hincz-lab/machine-learning-for-metamaterials/CNNs/README.txt

 printout in /auxiliary_scripts/python_environment.txt for an accurate reproduction of the claimed model results.

-Trained models are included within the corresponding folders (foo/models/), which are the models referenced in the work.
+Summaries of the trained models are included within the corresponding folders (foo/models/), which are the models referenced in the work.
+Fully trained models can be made available to the user upon request to the authors.
+They have not been included in this repository due to large file size.

 Folder Contents:
 - ellipsometric2refl_trans/: CNNs mapping an ellipsometric spectral type to a